LachlanWallbridge/casino_ur5_project/README.md

 ### Improvements on Close-Loop system
 Another area for future development is the pick-and-place control loop.
 The current system is not fully real-time, as target poses for dice and cup detection are only refreshed after each discrete motion completes.
 A more advanced approach would introduce continuous tracking—updating target poses in real time and running path planning continuously as the object moves.
 This could be further enhanced by mounting an additional RGB-D camera on the end effector alongside the gripper, allowing the vision system to observe the dice and cup from a close, unobstructed perspective.
 With this setup, detections would no longer be interrupted by the robot blocking the main camera’s line of sight, and the arm could adapt to changes in target position immediately.
 Implementing such a closed-loop perception and motion pipeline would enable smoother, more responsive manipulation, allowing the robot to follow moving targets dynamically rather than relying on step-based motions.

+### Improvements to CV
+Stronger colour masking for chip detection, and retraining the YOLO model on our own board-specific images to improve robustness and detection accuracy.

 ## 8.3 Project Novelty